Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Katie Ares almost 4 years ago
+Katie Ares over 4 years ago

 ACESDV calls on you to pass a budget that prioritizes healthy communities and not increase the police budget or criminalization.
 We are living through an epidemic, not only COVID-19, but also one of trauma that has profound impacts on many communities.
 Police violence is one of the many ways Black and Brown communities are further traumatized.
 Criminalization does not allow anyone or any community to heal.
 This is why we urge you to divest from police, and invest in social and human services.